roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 ![dolphins](/assets/convergent-evolution-1.14.jpg)

 Above: Dolphins, aquatic mammals.
-These evolved from a terrestrial mammal ancestor, but converged on almost the same body style as Ichthyosaurs.
+These evolved from a terrestrial mammal ancestor, but converged on almost the same body style as ichthyosaurs.

 #### Ornithomimids and Ratites
 ![struthiomimus](/assets/convergent-evolution-1.15.png)

-Above: The skeleton of Struthiomimus, a non-avian dinosaur.
+Above: The skeleton of *Struthiomimus*, a non-avian dinosaur.
 It had a long neck with a tiny head, a toothless beak, reduced arms, and powerful legs for running.

 ![ostrich](/assets/convergent-evolution-1.16.jpg)

 Above: The skeleton of an ostrich.
-It evolved from a small, flighted bird ancestor (so it's **secondarily** flightless) and converged on the same body plan as Struthiomimus.
+It evolved from a small, flighted bird ancestor (so it's **secondarily** flightless) and converged on the same body plan as *Struthiomimus*.

 Image Credits:
 [Dakosaurus](https://www.wikiwand.com/en/Dakosaurus)